25A0/blob/README.md

 -- Now parse the list
 local list = blob:array(count, function(blob)
 	return {
-		pos = {blob:vector(2)},
+		-- The format string in `vector` captures multiple values at once.
+		-- By surrounding the call with curly braces, we make sure that all -- captured values are stored in `pos` and `color`. pos = {blob:vector(2)},
 		color = {blob:vector(3)},
     	-- The elements are word-aligned.